Wrong: Gospel-Wise - Grammar-Wise!

 What is an antecedent?
 An antecedent is a word (noun or pronoun) for which another pronoun stands.

-(1) James 1:26-27: "If any man among you seems to be religious, and bridleth not his tongue, but deceiveth his own heart, this man's religion is vain.
+(1) James 1:26-27: "If any man among you seem to be religious, and bridleth not his tongue, but deceiveth his own heart, this man's religion is vain.
 Pure religion and undefiled before God and the Father is this, to visit the fatherless and widows in their affliction, and to keep himself unspotted from the world."
-The pronoun "himself" in verse 27 has as its antecedent the noun "man" in verse 26.
-Our liberal brethren pervert this truth, and these scriptures, by telling us these scriptures refer to the church, and denote church action, instead of man action (individual action).
+The pronoun "himself" in verse 27 has as it antecedent the noun "man" in verse 26.
+Our liberal brethren pervert this truth, and these Scriptures, by telling us these Scriptures refer to the church, and denote church action, instead of man action (individual action).
 "Himself" is a masculine pronoun.
 The church is the "wife" of Christ (2 Cor.
 11:2; Rom.
 7:4).
 Would Christ use a man's pronoun to represent his wife?
 No, of course not!
-So, our liberal brethren (in this perversion) are wrong both "gospel-wise" and "grammar-wise."
-I am aware some versions say "oneself," but this is still an individual pronoun and denotes individual action, not church action.
+So, our liberal brethren (in this perversion) are wrong both "gospel wise" and "grammar-wise."
+I am aware some versions say "oneself ' " but this is still an individual pronoun and denotes individual action, not church action.

 (c) Individually we humbly serve, and not deceive ourselves (Gal.
 6:3).

 But another truth is appropriate here.
 The church is not even obligated to help "poor saints" where there are relatives who are able to take care of them.
-Please read and study I Timothy 5:9-16.
-Note under what conditions the apostle Paul said these words: "Let not the church be charged."
-Note, too, the words: "widows indeed."
+Please read and study 1 Timothy 5:9-16.
+Note under what conditions the apostle Paul said these words: "Let not the church be charged. " Note, too, the words: "widows indeed."
 Not all widows are widows indeed.
 Not all poor saints are the charges of the church.
 Many of the ones the church helps are the charges of relatives.
 The Holy Spirit said so (Truth Magazine, 2 Sept.
 1971, p.
 658).